Skip to content

 We won’t wade into the current debate over ‘who is a journalist’ except to suggest this simple definition: a journalist is anyone who, in live time, helps deepen an audience’s honest understanding of the people or circumstances around them.

 In our case, we aim to help outstanding subject matter specialists become great reporters, not pundits.
-Fellows will be women and men with the potential to lead the global coverage of their own fields by breaking news, not just by offering their own opinions.
+Fellows will be people with the potential to lead the global coverage of their own fields by breaking news, not just by offering their own opinions.

 It’s tough work, and there is no single personality type doing it, but some qualities do distinguish the types of people we’re seeking.